Maw & Co: History

 the area.
-The company barely covered its expenses until full commercial production was reached in 1857, butwithin a few years encaustic tiles became the height of fashion and the company prospered afterwards.
+The company barely covered its expenses until full commercial production was reached in 1857, but within a few years encaustic tiles became the height of fashion and the company prospered afterwards.
 By 1861 Maw & Co employed a work force of 83 (45 men, 17 women and 21 boys).
 The company continued to prosper and by 1880 had grown to be the largest producer of ceramic tiles in the world, making more than 20 million pieces a year.
 In May 1883 they moved to the Benthall Works at Jackfield, Shropshire.
 The new purpose-built factory covered an area of 5 acre and was the largest tile works in the world.

 In 1858 an agreement was made with W. B. Simpson & Son Ltd appointing them as sole agent for the company in the area covered by the London postal district.
 They went on to win a £100,000 contract with Underground Electric Railways Company of London to supply Maw & Co tiling in construction of stations across three lines.

 Maw & Co have supplied ceramic wall and floor tiles to some of the world’s most prestigious buildings.
 In Maw’s printed catalogues the 'Lists of persons and establishments supplied' ran to five pages and included the British royal family, Alexander II of Russia, maharajas, dukes, earls, railway companies, cathedrals, hospitals, public buildings, schools and colleges, and even warships.
 Maw and Co won many awards at international exhibitions including those in London (1862), Paris (1867), Philadelphia (1876) and Adelaide (1887).

 The recession that followed World War I, building restrictions and railway closures were all detrimental to the tile industry.
 In 1960 Maw & Co merged with Campbell Tiles and In 1968 the Campbell-Maw Company was absorbed into the H & R Johnson group.
 Maw & Co closed down in January 1970.

 Maw & Co Limited was re-established as a private company on 27 June 2001.
 In March 2008 the company was acquired by new management.
 Encaustic and geometric floor tiles, and replica Victorian decorative wall tiles, are produced using traditional craft skills.
 Replica tiles of other leading 19th century makers, such as Minton, Campbell, and Malkin, are also produced.

+The Company was dissolved on January 15, 2019.